 Ms. Pansky was admitted to the California Bar in 1977, and is also admitted to practice before the United States District Courts for the Northern, Central and Southern Districts of California, as well as the Ninth Circuit Court of Appeals.
 She is a native Southern Californian, having graduated from Hawthorne High School in 1971 with honors.
 She graduated summa cum laude with a B.A. from the University of California at Los Angeles in 1974.
 She is a lifetime member of the UCLA Alumni Association.
 She received her J.D. degree from Loyola University School of Law in Los Angeles in 1977.
 Ms. Pansky has twice been awarded the Wiley W. Manuel Pro Bono Services Award.
 In 2006, Ms. Pansky served as a moot court judge in the National Civil Trial Competition sponsored by Loyola Law School.
-Martindale Hubbell has awarded Ms. Pansky an AV Preeminent rating since 1990, has listed the law firm in its Bar Register of Preeminent Lawyers for many years, and has awarded Ms. Pansky its 2015 Judicial Recognition.
-Additionally, Ms. Pansky has for years been recognized by her peers and ranked as a top litigator in several lawyer surveys, including the Los Angeles Daily Journal, Best Lawyers in America (in the practice area of Ethics and Professional Responsibility Law), Best Lawyers Women in the Law, Los Angeles Magazine, Pasadena Magazine’s Top Attorneys, and Super Lawyers.
-Ms. Pansky was recently selected for membership in Lawyers of Distinction, and has repeatedly been selected as one of the top 50 Women Lawyers in Southern California and one of the top 100 Southern California Lawyers, and has been included in Super Lawyers each year between 2006 through 2018.
+Martindale Hubbell has awarded Ms. Pansky an AV Preeminent rating since 1990, has listed her law firm in its Bar Register of Preeminent Lawyers for many years, and awarded Ms. Pansky its 2015 Judicial Recognition.
+Additionally, Ms. Pansky has for years been recognized by her peers and ranked as a top litigator in several lawyer surveys, including the Los Angeles Daily Journal, Los Angeles Times Best Lawyers, Los Angeles Magazine, Pasadena Magazine’s Top Attorneys, and Super Lawyers.
+Ms. Pansky has repeatedly been selected as one of the top 50 Women Lawyers in Southern California and one of the top 100 Southern California Lawyers, and has been included in Super Lawyers each year between 2006 through present.

-Pansky Markle Ham LLP supports various community and charitable entities, including South Pasadena Educational Foundation, South Pasadena Little League, Pancreatic Cancer Action Network, Habitat for Humanity, UCLA, Planned Parenthood, Los Angeles Opera, South Pasadena Concerts in the Park, Friends of the Los Angeles County Law Library, and many others.
+Pansky Markle Attorneys at Law supports various community and charitable entities, including South Pasadena Educational Foundation, South Pasadena Little League, Pancreatic Cancer Action Network, Kings Care, Habitat for Humanity, UCLA, Planned Parenthood, Los Angeles Opera, South Pasadena Concerts in the Park, Friends of the Los Angeles County Law Library, LA Opera, LA Philharmonic, Gloria Kaufman Presents Dance at the Music Center, Muse-Ique, and many others.